 The best fonts for numbers have beautiful monetary symbols, such as Slabo.
 Note how the dollar sign is bold and clear.
 The line down the center is a traditional look.
 However, the numbers are not aligned across the baseline, giving the typeface a more modern edge.
 This type of font works best on preschool sites and for creative endeavors.

 This font comes in different series created specifically to look great in the name size you choose.
-If you go with a 27 px Slabo, it will look best at that size.
-However, it also translates well on a smaller and larger scale.

 7. Bullet Numbers